8 Must-Know Retirement Deadlines

 You can start receiving your Social Security retirement benefits as early as age 62.
 However, full retirement age (FRA) is the date when you can receive the full standard benefit amount.
 This number depends on the year you were born.

 If you were born between 1943 and 1954, your full retirement age is 66.
 If you were born between 1955 and 1959, your full retirement age is 66 plus two months for each year after 1954.
-Refer to the Full Retirement chart for a more detailed breakdown.
+Refer to the full retirement age chart below for a more detailed breakdown.

 Age 70: Maximum Social Security Benefit Unlocked